cartowong/oo/README.md

 ## Updates

+* version 5.0 (July 14, 2017): Add object methods `define`, `definePrivate` and remove object method `setPrivate`.
+As of version 5.0, the method `set` determines whether the field is accessible.
 * version 4.21 (July 14, 2017): Minor code change.
 * version 4.2 (July 13, 2017): Throw an error when `object$set(key, value)` is called and a private field with the same key already exists.
 Similarly, throw an error when `object$setPrivate(key, value)` is called and a public field with the same key already exists.
 * version 4.1 (July 11, 2017): `Object$addMethod` and `Object$overrideMethod` are not accessible after `Object$finalize` is called (and until `Object$extend` is called). `Object$overrideMethod` is only accessible after `Object$extend` is called (and until `Object$finalize` is called).